Experience-Monks/layout-bmfont-text/README.md

 [(click for canvas demo)](https://Jam3.github.io/layout-bmfont-text/demo)

-Provides layout and word-wrapping for left-to-right text, primarily aimed at bitmap font rendering in Canvas/WebGL.
+Provides layout and word-wrapping for left-to-right Latin text, primarily aimed at bitmap font rendering in Canvas/WebGL.
 The input font should be in the format of BMFont json, see [here](https://github.com/Jam3/load-bmfont/blob/master/json-spec.md).

 You can use [bmfont-lato](https://www.npmjs.com/package/bmfont-lato) for testing, or [load-bmfont](https://www.npmjs.com/package/load-bmfont) for Node/Browser loading.